black0017/medical_image_DTI_MRI/backend.md

-Programming task for the position of backend software engineer in Advantis
+Programming task for the position of backend software engineer
 ==========================================================================

-Create a web application written in Python:

-- The web app can be written using Django, Flask, Pyramid or any other python web framework of your choice.

-- The web app should display a form that contains a single text field and a submit button.

-- The text field should accept urls for tarballs.

-- After pressing the submit button, the web app should download and extract the tarball.

 - The tarball should contain 4 files:
   - t1.nii